simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-selinux
 ^^^^^^^^^^^^^^^^^^^

+* Allow users to include :code:`selinux::install` without needing full SELinux system management.
+This is particularly important when the native types are to be used in different modules but you don't want to include full management just to get the required packages
 * No longer enable or install :program:`mcstransd` by default.
 It is a user convenience feature and not required for core functionality.
 * Ensured that :program:`mcstransd` is added to the GID assigned to